Living the family travel life is quite exciting, adventurous, challenging and interesting.

 These were just some observations, some thoughts I’ve had recently about this busy travel life I’m living.

-Some different, slightly uncommon mom moments… some very “normal” things that I’ve forgotten after 17 months of busy travel.
+Some different, slightly uncommon mom moments… some very “normal” things that I’ve forgotten after all the family travel.

-Can you imagine going 17 months as a mom on the road?
+Can you imagine going out as a mom on the road, living the family travel life?